 6. How easy (or difficult) will it be to unplug at quitting time?

-Working from home is some great benefits that can’t be denied, including flexibility and autonomy; cost-savings (since you don’t have to rent a separate office space!) and tax benefits; and no time spent (read: wasted!) sitting in rush-hour traffic.
-Should your career situation change at some point, you can easily convert your live/work space into a traditional home.
+Working from home has some great benefits, including flexibility and autonomy; cost-savings (no need to rent a separate office space!) and tax benefits; and no time spent (rather, wasted) sitting in rush-hour traffic.
+Should your career or family situation change in the future, you can easily convert your live/work home to a more-traditional layout.

 1. Set up your work space separately from your living space – particularly if you have a family with kids and other distractions.